DSep/Virtual-Nodes/README.md

-# Using virtual nodes to address over-smoothing in GNNs
+# Using Virtual Nodes to Address Over-smoothing in GNNs

+This repository contains the code for the untitled research project on virtual nodes in GNNs, by [Sepand Dyanatkar](https://github.com/DSep) and [Jamie Weigold](https://github.com/jweig0ld).

 Setup and usage
 ```